-Dr Crippen was born in Coldwater, Michigan in 1862 and became an American Doctor after he studied at the Homeopathic hospital college of Cleveland.
-After graduation he moved to New York and married Charlotte Bell, a student nurse.
-She bore him a son, and was about to have a second child when she died of a stroke in early 1890.
-Six months later Crippen at the Brooklyn surgery where he was assistant physician, met the 19-year old Kunigude Mackamotzki, who adopted the simpler name of Cora Turner, they married in the fall of 1892.
+Dr Crippen was born in Coldwater, Michigan in 1862.
+He became an American Doctor after studying at the Homoeopathic hospital college of Cleveland.
+After his graduation he moved to New York and married Charlotte Bell, a student nurse.
+She bore him a son, they was about to have a second child when she died of a stroke in early 1890.
+Six months later Crippen at the Brooklyn surgery where he was assistant physician when he met 19-year old Kunigude Mackamotzki, who adopted the simpler name of Cora Turner, they married in the fall of 1892.

-Mrs Crippen alias Belle Elmore in a stage leaflet
+Mrs Cora Crippen alias Belle Elmore in a stage leaflet

 39 Hilldrop Crescent (since demolished).

 This modern block of flats stands on the site of 39 Hilldrop Crescent, where Dr. Crippen's house once stood.
 The same tree remains in the foreground and is still flourishing.
 Crippen and his wife Cora settled in London in 1890, where he worked for a patent medicine company at Albion House, New Oxford Street.
 In the late summer of 1905 the Crippen’s moved from their West End home to the more run-down area of Tufnell Park, buying a semi-detached house at 39 Hilldrop Crescent.
 By this time Cora was working in the music halls around Camden Town, and was well known by the stage name of Belle Elmore.
 She had taken a few lovers, and they showered her with gifts and money.
 One of her lovers was much younger than her, and was entertained a few time in front of her humiliated husband at 39 Hilldrop Crescent.
 It was around this time that Dr Crippen started an affair with his typist Ethel le Neve, whom had worked for him since 1903.

 The ghastly remains of Mrs Crippen in the coal cellar.